robin-mu/EDGE/Level Converter/readme.md

 # Dynamic Level Parts

 Most dynamic level parts have so many parameters that **containers** (Shulker Boxes, Barrels, Chests) have to be used as their representation.
 The position of the part corresponds to the position of the container.
 Parameters are represented either by items or a book inside the container.
 The book contains `key=value` pairs separated by new lines, just as done for the level parameters.
+> [!NOTE]
-Note: If preferred, every parameter that is represented by items in containers can also be written inside a book.
+> If preferred, every parameter that is represented by items in containers can also be written inside a book.
 Parameters from the book overwrite parameters from items in the container.

 ## Common parameter items